Federal Fellows Program

 Director: Dr. Joan Burton

-The Federal Semester Seminar: UNIV348 (3 credits, fall semester).
-A choice of several seminar courses, each focused on a specific theme within federal policy (currently, health policy, homeland security policy, foreign policy, or energy and environmental policy).
+The Federal Fellows Seminar: FGSM320, 330, or 340 (3 credits, fall semester).
+A choice of several seminar courses, each focused on a specific theme (for example, health policy, homeland security policy, or energy and environmental policy).
 The seminars benefit from the diversity of students who participate in the program.
 The small setting allows students to bring knowledge from their disciplinary focus into the discussion.
-Taught by an industry expert, the seminars examine the policy-making process and discuss vital issues within each theme.
+Taught by an expert practitioner, the seminars examine the policy-making process and discuss vital current issues within each theme.
 Guest speakers offer real-world perspectives on how governments and other actors implement policy.

-The Internship: UNIV349 (3-6 credits, spring semester).
-The Federal Semester experiential learning course offers credit for an internship with a federal agency or related organization.
+The Internship: FGSM398 (3-9 credits, spring semester).
+The Federal Fellows experiential learning course offers credit for an internship with a federal agency or related organization.
 In class, students work on professional development and reflect on their internship experiences through journal assignments.
-(With permission, students may complete the internship under the course number for internships in the student's major).
+With permission, students may instead complete the internship under the course number for internships in the student's major or in other programs in which the student is participating.

-Supporting course work: Two regular UM courses, approved by the program, that complement the Federal Semester mission (6 credits).
-With permission, students may apply courses completed prior to the Federal Semester year.
+Supporting course work: Two regular UM courses, approved by the program, that complement the Federal Fellows mission (6 credits).
+With permission, students may apply courses completed prior to the Federal Fellows year.

-In addition, students participate in Federal Semester Program activities including visits to Capitol Hill and federal agencies, conversations with leaders in public policy, professional development workshops and an end-of-the-year reception.
+In addition, students participate in Federal Fellows Program activities including visits to Capitol Hill and federal agencies, conversations with leaders in public policy, professional development workshops, one-on-one advising check-ins, and an end-of-the-year reception.
+The program provides a lively, engaged community of students and supportive alumni.

 Return to top